georgyKurian/georgyKurian/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on many things!
+- 🔭 I’m currently working on many things.
-- 🌱 I’m currently learning front-end development focusing more on React.js
+- 🌱 I’m doing AWS Developer Associate training.
 - 🥅 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play soccer and other outdoor games to stay active.